 Glenn Kawahara attended and graduated from the University of Southern California in May 1974.
-He attended Southwestern School of Law from August 1974 until graduating in May 1977, passed the California Bar exam, and was sworn in as an attorney in December 1977.
+Attended Southwestern School of Law from August 1974 until graduating in May 1977.
+Glenn passed the California Bar exam and sworn in as an attorney in December 1977.

 Lucas Reiner is a painter who attended Otis Art Institute.
 He has served on the Board of Directors and National Advisory Council of Beyond Baroque Literary Arts Center, as well as the Artist Advisory Board of HOLA.